-These changes may affect the form of business entity most advantageous in a particular situation.
-In most situations, the choice of entity focus will be on how the entity and its owners will be taxed and the extent to which the entity will shield the owners of the business from liabilities arising out of its activities.
+The form of business entity most advantageous in a particular situation depends on the objectives of the business for which the entity is being organized.
+In most situations, the choice of entity focus continues to be on how the entity and its owners will be taxed and the extent to which the entity will shield the owners of the business from liabilities arising out of its activities.
 Appendix A at the back of this paper is an Entity Comparison Chart that compares key characteristics of the available Texas business entities, and Appendix B compares the tax attributes of the respective entities.